How do I apply?

 How will a postgraduate degree from Bristol Law School make me employable?

 Student societies play a big role in the student experience in the Law School with over 10 societies currently active.
-They traditionally offer you the chance to take part in mooting, debating, negotiation and commercial awareness activities plus much more.
+They can offer you the chance to take part in mooting, debating, negotiation and commercial awareness activities plus much more.
 Read more about the student societies and partnerships here.

 Do you offer a law conversion course?

 Yes.
 The postgraduate MA in Law programme.
-It is a two year accelerated Master of Arts in law, suitable for non-law graduates of any discipline.
+It is a two-year accelerated Master of Arts in law, suitable for non-law graduates of any discipline.
 The degree is a qualifying law degree, which offers the opportunity for more sustained engagement with core legal areas than is possible on one year 'conversion' course.

 It is particularly attractive to those who wish to enter the English legal profession.
 For those students, it is an alternative to a graduate-level CPE/GDL programme.
 By studying over 2 years of intensive postgraduate-level work, students gain a greater depth of understanding than is possible in 1 year CPE programmes, together with experience in a specialist area of their choice.